 What to do?
 Get a look at Plymouth Rock, where colonists first set foot on American soil.
 You won’t believe how tiny it is.
 Costumed actors recreate what it was like on the crossing and in the settlement.
-As you roam through the 17th century village, you’ll encounter farmers, cooks, blacksmiths and other residents, and hear their stories about life in the New World.
-Meet actual Native Americans at the Wampanoag Homesite, and learn about their cooking, crafts and culture.
-Make sure to save time for a visit to the nearby Plimoth Grist Mill where you can see how they grind corn and even buy it to take home!
+In the 17th century village, you’ll encounter farmers, cooks and blacksmiths.
+Learn about Native American cooking, crafts and culture at the Wampanoag Homesite.
+Visit the nearby Plimoth Grist Mill where you can see how they grind corn and even buy it to take home!

-Where to stay: Book a room at Pilgrim Sands on Long Beach for views of Plimouth Plantation and a waterfront view of Warren Cove.
+Where to stay: Pilgrim Sands on Long Beach has views of Plimouth Plantation and a waterfront view of Warren Cove.
 Visiting during the colder months?
-Consider the Hilton Garden Inn Plymouth which has a great indoor pool.
+Consider the Hilton Garden Inn Plymouth, which has a great indoor pool.

 More info: Plimoth.org